xizhonghua/GreenDC-Summary/papers/Fetah14_Tasks-Msg-Schedule.md

 -->
 - In this paper, the author studies the problem of joint scheduling of tasks and messages for energy minimization in interference-aware manner for wireless sensor network(WSN).
 - They model the problem as a Mixed Integer Linear Programming(MILP) and design Dynamic Voltage Scaling(DVS) for tasks and Dynamic Modulation Scaling(DMS) for messages.
-- In addition, they design efficient slcak allocation for dense WSN
+- In addition, they design efficient slack allocation for dense WSN

 ### Merits/Contributions
 <!--In this part, try to identify the strong points of the paper.